 Bullitt County Historical Markers

 Bullitt County has 17 historical markers which identify the approximate locations of where significant events of historical importance took place.
 Links to more information about each marker are listed below.
-The letters (A-K) refer to the markers on the map below.
+The letters (A-M) refer to the markers on the map below.
 Note that the letters F, G and H represent multiple historical markers that are relatively close to one another.

 Below is an image insert from Google showing the location of the Bullitt County historical markers.
-You can use the arrows in the upper left corner to move the image, or use the plus and minus signs to zoom in or out.
+You can use the plus and minus signs to zoom in or out.
 You may also put the cursor on the map and drag the image to where you want it.

 The Bullitt County History Museum, a service of the Bullitt County Genealogical Society, is located in the county courthouse at 300 South Buckman Street (Highway 61) in Shepherdsville, Kentucky.
 The museum, along with its research room, is open 9 a.m. to 4 p.m.
 Monday, Tuesday, Wednesday and Friday; and from 9 a.m. to 6 p.m. on Thursday.
 Admission is free.
 The museum, as part of the Bullitt County Genealogical Society, is a 501(c)3 tax exempt organization and is classified as a 509(a)2 public charity.
 Contributions and bequests are deductible under section 2055, 2106, or 2522 of the Internal Revenue Code.